-If you’re embarking on your first renovation project, then the process can be overwhelming.
-There are so many decisions to make and details to keep track of – from deciding what spaces to renovate, knowing if you need to get permits, planning the space, selecting the right labor, selecting the right products and materials – how do you know where to start?
+If you’re seeking to plan a remodel like a pro, we know the planning can be overwhelming.
+There are so many decisions to make and details to keep track of.
+Planning the updates, selecting the right contractor, and selecting the right products and materials.
+How do you know where to start?

 For some guidance on how to get started read our tips below.